joaogasparotto1/joaogasparotto1/README.md

 Technologies & Tools I Use:

-Languages: Beginner in Java, JavaScript, TypeScript
+Languages: Beginner in Java, JavaScript, TypeScript.

-Front-end: Beginner in HTML, CSS, React
+Front-end: Beginner in HTML, CSS, React.

-Back-end: Beginner in PostgreSQL
+Back-end: Beginner in PostgreSQL.

 Environments: Experience with Linux (basic use via terminal)
 Virtualization: Basic knowledge of Linux virtual machines